List of generation III Pokémon

-The third generation (Generation III) of the Pokémon franchise features 135 fictional species of creatures introduced to the core video game series in the 2002 Game Boy Advance games Pokémon Ruby and Sapphire.
-Some Pokémon in this generation were introduced in animated adaptations of the franchise before Ruby and Sapphire.
+The third generation (generation III) of the Pokémon franchise features 386 fictional species of creatures and 135 Pokémon introduced to the core video game series in the 2002 Game Boy Advance games Pokémon Ruby and Sapphire, and later in the 2004 game Pokémon Emerald.
+These games were accompanied by the television series Pokémon Advanced, which aired from November 21, 2002, until August 28, 2003, in Japan.

-The following list details the 135 Pokémon of Generation III in order of their National Pokédex number.
+The following list details the 135 Pokémon of generation III in order of their National Pokédex number.
 The first Pokémon, Treecko, is number 252 and the last, Deoxys, is number 386.
 Alternate forms that result in type changes are included for convenience.
-Mega evolutions and regional forms are included on the pages for the generation in which they were introduced.
+Mega Evolutions and regional forms are included on the pages for the generation in which they were introduced.

 Design and development

+Pokémon are a species of fictional creatures created for the Pokémon media franchise.
+Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
+In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
+Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
+Each Pokémon have one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
+A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

 Nintendo Life noted in a retrospective that the third generation of Pokémon has a very different "feel" from the two generations that came before it because almost all of its 135 new Pokémon – save for Azurill and Wynaut – have no relation to those of the previous generations.
 Ruby and Sapphire features two "Mythical Pokémon" – Jirachi and Deoxys – both of which became available to coincide with their respective anime movies.

-Pokémon Ruby and Sapphire significantly increased the amount of "Dark" and "Steel"-type Pokémon in the series, as only a few Pokémon in previous generations used these typings.
-Hardcore Gamer also noted that many of the new Pokémon made use of "dual typing", where Pokémon have both a primary and a secondary type; this wasn't nearly as common in Red and Blue or Gold and Silver.
+Pokémon Ruby and Sapphire significantly increased the number of "Dark" and "Steel"-type Pokémon in the series, as only a few Pokémon in previous generations used these typings.
+Hardcore Gamer also noted that many of the new Pokémon made use of "dual typing", where Pokémon have both a primary and a secondary type.
+This was not nearly as common in Red and Blue or Gold and Silver.